MaxInvent

 How often should I sync stock across marketplaces?+

-Every 15 minutes is the baseline for UK multi-channel sellers.
-Faster (every 5 min) makes a measurable difference on fast-movers.
-Anything longer than hourly is dangerous — you will oversell on your top 10% of SKUs during any promotion or weekend spike.
+Every 15 minutes is a sensible baseline for many UK multi-channel sellers.
+Faster sync can make a measurable difference on fast-movers.
+Anything longer than hourly can be risky during promotions or weekend spikes.

 Is a 10% safety buffer enough?+

-For most UK sellers, yes — 10% covers the sync-delay race window even during moderate bursts.
-Sellers running flash sales or Black Friday promotions should temporarily raise to 20-25% for the promo period.
-MaxInvent automatically adjusts recommended buffers during detected high-velocity windows.
+For many UK sellers, 10% is a reasonable starting point for absorbing sync-delay race windows during normal trading.
+Sellers running flash sales or Black Friday promotions should model a higher temporary buffer.
+MaxInvent can suggest buffer changes during detected high-velocity windows.

 What's the difference between stranded stock and safety buffer?+

-A safety buffer is stock you hold back intentionally to prevent oversells (e.g. 10% of 100 = 10 units held).
+A safety buffer is stock you hold back intentionally to reduce oversell risk (e.g. 10% of 100 = 10 units held).
 Stranded stock is stock that's accidentally invisible to some channels due to split allocation (e.g. 30 on Amazon, 0 on eBay, 30 on floor = 30 stranded).
-Buffers are controlled and small; stranded stock is uncontrolled and lost revenue.
+Buffers are controlled and visible; stranded stock is uncontrolled and can lose revenue.

 Does Amazon penalise us for cancelling an oversold order?+